ElaWorkshop/awesome-bayarea-cafe/README.md

-# Awesome Bay Area Café
+# Awesome Coffee Shops

-Awesome café places in Bay Area with ~~fast Wi-Fi and~~ good coffee.
+Awesome coffee shops with ~~fast Wi-Fi and~~ good coffee.
 Markers with different colors are used for different download speed.

 Inspired by [awesome-cn-cafe](https://github.com/ElaWorkshop/awesome-cn-cafe).